allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/bayesian_decoding/RSA_simple.png?raw=true" style="width:100%"> <br> <span>Figure 3: A simple RSA computing process. </span> </p>

-Without considering the communicative goal, just using $S_0$ (which is often our maximum-likelihood trained model that directly approximates our data distribution), for the first row image, we will choose either  `blue baseball cap` or `mountain`.
-However, if we want to uniquely identify the first row (to a police officer, or to anyone who's "listening") against the other two rows, we would realize that the two other rows also have mountains.
-What's unique about the first row is the `blue baseball cap`.
+Without considering the communicative goal, just using $S_0$ (which is often our maximum-likelihood trained model that directly approximates our data distribution), for the first row, we will choose either  `baseball cap` or `mountain`.
+However, if we want to uniquely identify it (to a police officer, or to anyone who's "listening") against the other two rows, we would realize that the other two rows also have mountains.
+What's unique about the first row is the `baseball cap`.

 In order to fulfill our intuition, more formally, we first normalize the columns of $S_0$, to turn it from a row-stochastic matrix to a column-stochastic matrix, arriving at $L_1$ distribution, and then normalize again to turn $L_1$ back to a row-stochastic matrix.
 This process describes the model considering "reasonable" alternatives of its choices and then decide what to select to achieve its best unambiguous outcome.
-We can see in bold number that $S_1$ will choose `blue baseball cap` to describe the first image, in the presence of two other images.
+We can see in bold number that $S_1$ will choose `baseball cap` to describe the first image, contrasting two other images.

 More formally, these two computations can be described as: